mrft/itr8/README.md

     - Some kind of debounce or throttle, would also be easy and if someone already wrote that (in any context, doesn't have to be related to redux at all), you could use that existing code.
   - Can you see how the redux reducer is simply the mapping function we have to pass into the 'map' operator, that translates [action, currentState] tuples into newState?

-I think the library can also be used as a base for CSP (Communicating Simple Processes).
+The library can also be used as a base for CSP (Communicating Simple Processes).
 By sharing the itr8Pushable iterator between 2 processes, one process could use it to push information onto the channel, and the other one can use the (async) next() call to pull the next message from the channel.
+I have added an [example about CSP](#what-about-csp) below.

 So unlike OO, where a new interface has to be invented for every new problem encountered, we basically agree on a simple protocol on how data will be delivered to and returned by all processing units, so we can focus on functionality rather than the interface.